 The O’Keefe rail trail is relatively flat traversing box-ironbark and yellow gum woodland plus river/waterway reserves.
 The surface is a mixture of gravel types (packed fine to course gravel) plus some asphalt sections in urban areas.
 The older section of the trail (Bendigo-Axedale) is progressively being upgraded.
-Overall, the trail surface is suitable for walking as well as MTB, hybrid, touring bikes, with the new and upgraded sections being usable for flat bar or road bikes (depending on tyres and the rider’s skills).
+Overall, the trail surface is suitable for walking as well as MTB, hybrid, touring bikes, gravel bikes, flat bar or road bikes (depending upon tyres fitted and the rider’s skills).

-The trail is continious between Bendigo – Axedale – Heathcote, being a total trail distance of 49kms.
+The trail is continious between Bendigo – Axedale – Heathcote, being a total trail distance of approx. 49kms.